Seagate/cortx-motr/hsm/README.md

    ```

    Profile id of the cluster and ha-agent address on your client node can
-   be checked with `hctl mero status` command.
+   be checked with `hctl status` command.
 As well as all addresses and
    processes ids configured in the cluster.
 Consult with the cluster system
    administrator about which of them you can use.